stevencombs/ppp.github.io/_posts/2019/2019-10-15-0036-adhoc-made-by-google-2019.md

   - video
 ---

 In this recording, and just in time for your commute home, I share my ramblings and musings from the 2019 Made by Google event.
 As a reminder, ad hoc episodes don't include show notes, aren't prepared, and receive minimal editing.
+In other words, they may have errors an inaccuracies.
+Don't worry though; I'll clean errors up in [the next episodes's](/0037) addendum.

 ## Episode Download